NomicFoundation/hardhat/CONTRIBUTING.md

 - [**core**](./packages/core/README.md) - containing the ignition library for orchestrating deployments
 - [**hardhat-plugin**](./packages/hardhat-plugin/README.md) - containing the Hardhat plugin wrapper for the core library

-## Design

-An overview of the [design of the deploy process is explained here](./docs/design.md).

-An outline of our plans for [distributable deployments is here](./docs/distributable-deployments.md)

 ## Setup

 Ignition is a `typescript` project managed by `npm`.